SYNTHESIS STRATEGIES MODERN IN ORGANIC CHEMISTRY

 Learning outcomes of the course unit

-The main objective of the course is to give to the students the tools for an efficient design for the synthesis of complex organic compounds on the light of the request of the modern eco-compatible chemistry
+The aim of the course is to give to the students the tolls to efficiently design the synthesis of complex organic compounds on the light of the present requirement of the environmentally acceptable chemistry.

 Course contents summary

 Organic synthesis in the past and the modern criteria for making green synthetic processes.
 Retrosynthetic analysis.

 Fundamental concepts of the environmentally acceptable strategies: convergent and linear syntheses, the EQ factor, catalysis, heterogeneous catalysts, multistep and multicomponent reactions, continuous flow processes.